twistedanarky/swags-todo/README.md

 - **Add Items**: Anyone can add new items to the todo list
 - **Check Off Items**: Only authenticated users can mark items as completed
+- **GitHub Gist Sync**: Sync your todos across devices using GitHub Gists
-- **Persistent Storage**: Items are saved in browser's localStorage
+- **Persistent Storage**: Items are saved locally and optionally in GitHub
 - **Responsive Design**: Works great on desktop and mobile devices
 - **Clean UI**: Modern, gradient design with smooth animations
+- **Real-time Timers**: Shows elapsed time since each item was created

 ## How to Use